 - Add stock and aromatics.
 Pour the beef stock into the pot and add the herbs.
 Cover the pot and place it into the oven to braise for 3 hours.

-- Add potatoes.
+- Add potatoes one hour before the meat is finished cooking.
 Carefully remove the covered pot from the oven and take off the lid.
 Place the potatoes around the chuck roast, cover the pot, and place back in the oven to braise for another hour.

 - Serve.
 The chuck roast is ready when it is fork tender and the potatoes are cooked through.
 You should be able to easily insert a knife into the meat.
 Slice or shred the meat and serve it with the potatoes.
 You can also serve it with the carrots which should still be intact.